National Guidance Committee: Relationship to the PLO

-Scholar Michael R. Fischbach describes the committee as "a major bridge between local Palestinian activities in the territories and the Palestinian Liberation Organization (PLO) in exile."
-Other sources similarly point to the "coordination" between these groups.
+Scholar Michael R. Fischbach has argued that the committee acted as "a major bridge between local Palestinian activities in the territories and the Palestinian Liberation Organization (PLO) in exile."
 Fischbach also argues that "the establishment of the committee was an indication of the growing importance of the Occupied Territories in the wider PLO strategic thinking, as well as of its new generation of leaders."